bonyoC-137/Dropil-ICO-fraud-exposed/README.md

 Centralized exchanges are not so good for investigations like this because incoming and outgoing txns cannot be connected with each other without knowing data from an exchange.<br>

-An exceptions are decentralized exchanges like IDEX where you have one wallet for incoming<br>
-and outgoing txns.<br>
+An exceptions are decentralized exchanges like IDEX where you have one wallet for incoming and outgoing txns.<br>

-Let us look at ICO address `0x525eb48b57e69f3a35e348c4955d37081e282942` .<br>
+### Let us look at ICO address `0x525eb48b57e69f3a35e348c4955d37081e282942` .<br>

 You see a txn of 3 millions of drops from `0x525eb` to IDEX exchange and then you can see an _internal txn of 26.5 ethers_ on this address which mean withdrawal from IDEX after selling drops.<br>
 I rememeber that day when I thought that it was some crazy guy who suddenly realized that he has _3 m drops_ and then sold it at any price.<br>